rustic-rs/rustic/doc/comparison-restic.md

  * Huge decrease in memory requirement
  * Already faster than restic for most operations (but not yet fully speed optimized)
  * Cleaner concept of logging output; possibility to write logs to a log file
- * `rustic repair` command allows to repair some kinds of broken repositories
+ * `rustic repair` command allows repairing some kinds of broken repositories
  * `backup` command can use `.gitignore` files
  * `restore` uses existing files; also option `--delete` available
  * Snapshots save much more information, available in `snapshots` command
  * Integrates the [Rhai](https://rhai.rs/) script language for snapshot filtering
- * Allows to save repository options in the repository config file via the command `config`
+ * Allows saving repository options in the repository config file via the command `config`
  * New command `merge`
  * New command `repo-info`
  * `check` command checks and uses cache; option `--trust-cache` is available